nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 			"kb:NVDA+A":"doBeep"
 		}

-In Python, you put comments by putting hash sign (#) at the start of the comment line.
+In Python, you make comments by putting hash sign (#) at the start of the comment line.

 ### Example 1 code explanation

-Our first example let's us sound a beep for one second when we press NVDA+A. But you might be wondering what that above code means, so let's step through the code, one piece at a time.
+Our first example lets us sound a beep for one second when we press NVDA+A. But you might be wondering what that above code means, so let's step through the code, one piece at a time.

 1. At the top of the file, we wrote a header which tells us that this is an example add-on.
 2. Since this is a global plugin, we need to import a crucial module: global plugin handler, so we wrote `import globalPluginHandler`.